qyang18/Mininet-Quagga/Performance Evaluation/PerformanceEvaluation.md

 ## Two-way Topology(Add Pica8):

 ### There are 2 aspects that need to be evaluated in Hybrid mode: the physical port and Pica8 switch.
+By introducing non-SDN components into SDN network topology, we made our testbed capable of emulating traditional network experiment other than SDN network experiment.
+With both virtual and physical components inside, we have maintain the fidelity as well as scalability and reproducibility.